gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-usecase-1.md

 ## Post-Processing (Agisoft Metashape)

-The data processing was carried out using `Metashape's` addon `Workflow+->Best Practice->Ortho-no-GPS`.
+The data processing was carried out using `Metashape's` addon `Ortho+->Best Practice->Ortho-no-GPS`.
 The desired ground resolution was set to 1.5 cm.
 For this example, some tuning options were not used.
 It can be expected that the results still have potential for optimization.
 The following results should be interpreted against this background.

 # Results